FuelRats/fuelrats.com/CONTRIBUTING.md

 ## Being added as a contributor

-When you create your first PR, or the PR of your first bug report is opened, we will add you as a contributor as per [All Contributors][all-contributors] convention.
+When you create your first PR we will add you as a contributor as per [All Contributors][all-contributors] convention.
+If you have made a bug report, you will be added along with the PR that fixes the bug.
+(Assuming you have a GitHub account!)

-If you do not wish to be added, please let us know in your PR submission.
+If you do not wish to be added, please let us know.

 ## Contributing as an Organization member